Could your social media posts cost you your job? Read more

 Putting things into practice

 Your job gives you somewhere to test out the concepts you’re learning in the classroom.
-If you’re already working in a legal environment, you can get involved in projects that are now open to you because of your newly acquired knowledge.
-If you’re working in another industry, you can bring your legal knowledge to the table in other ways – ways that can seriously impress the boss.
+If you’re already working, you may get involved in projects that are now open to you because of your newly acquired knowledge.
+If you’re working in an industry unrelated to your studies, you can bring your knowledge to the table in other ways – ways that can seriously impress the boss.

-John Watkins is Director of Employability at The University of Law.
-He says: “One of our students was working in a retail company.
+John Watkins, our Director of Employability, says: “One of our students was working in a retail company.
 He asked to review its health and safety policy and went on to make some observations about non-compliance.
 His employer was extremely grateful and then asked him to look at more policies.
-You can use your legal knowledge in a practical sense while also demonstrating your initiative.”
+You can use your knowledge in a practical sense while also demonstrating your initiative.”

 Enhance your employability skills

-Everybody can benefit with some help with their work skills – even part-time students who’ve been employed for a while.
+Everybody can benefit from developing their work skills – even part-time students who’ve been employed for a while.
 Part-time and remote students at The University of Law can use our Employability Service to help them plot their next steps.
-There’s even some special help on hand for them: the newly developed Professional Employability Programme.
-This enables students at every level in their careers to reflect on issues such as leadership and management and how to bring in business – “the holy grail for many organisations”, as John points out.
+There’s even some special help on hand for them: the Professional Employability Programme.
+This enables students at every level to reflect on issues such as leadership and management, and how to bring in business – “the holy grail for many organisations”, as John points out.

-Going into an interview showing that you’ve followed such an employability programme demonstrates to employers that you’re thinking ahead about your career and taking responsibility for your own skills development.
+Going into an interview showing that you’ve followed an employability programme demonstrates to employers that you’re thinking ahead about your career and taking responsibility for your own development.

 More motivation